RomanLut/hx_espnow_rc/README.md

 ![alt text](doc/telemetryviewer.jpg "telemetryviewer")

+*Failsave period is set to 1 second (so there should be at least 1 successfull packet delivery in 1 second).
+Note that range of actual communication is larger, but is not usefull for RC.*

-5dbi TP-Link antenna with RP-SMA-SMA adapter on transmitter <-> 2dbi dipole on receiver provide range up to 1.3Km:
+## 5 dbi dipole antenna on transmitter with 2dbi dipole antenna on receiver
+Range is ~1.3Km

+5dbi TP-Link antenna with RP-SMA-SMA

 ![alt text](doc/antenna_5dbi.jpg "antenna_5dbi")

 ![alt text](doc/telemetryviewer_5dbi.jpg "telemetryviewer_5dbi")

+## 5 dbi dipole antenna on transmitter with 2dbi dipole antenna and ESP32 LR receiver
+Range is ~1.8Km

-5dbi TP-Link antenna with RP-SMA-SMA adapter on transmitter <-> 2dbi dipole on receiver, ESP32 LR mode provide range up to 1.8Km(!):
+5dbi TP-Link antenna with RP-SMA-SMA adapter, ESP32 LR mode

 ![alt text](doc/dfminispirit.jpg "dfminispirit")